The Circular Economy – What Best-In-Class Businesses Did Right

 Companies have long been using smart meters to measure their consumption of electricity and water.
 The U.S. company Leanpath has now developed smart meters to measure our trash, specifically food waste.

-Their smart meters have been embraced by the food service industry.
+The food service industry has embraced their smart meters.
 They help kitchens to understand exactly what food they throw away and where it comes from; enabling them to identify methodologies to reduce the amount of waste they produce.

-It’s thought that up to a fifth of food purchases find their way to the kitchen trashcan, and Leanpath has reduced that by 50%, while also reducing kitchen labor and operating costs.
-Since 2014, Leanpath-empowered culinary teams have prevented over 52 million pounds of food from being wasted.
+It is estimated that up to a fifth of food purchases find their way to the kitchen trashcan, and Leanpath has reduced that by 50%, while also reducing kitchen labor and operating costs.
+Since 2014, Leanpath-empowered culinary teams have prevented over 60 million pounds of food from being wasted.
 Leanpath promises that kitchens will benefit from a 3-4x ROI on the purchase price.

 Ahrend – Circular Office Furniture

-Manufacturing office furniture requires lots of materials and energy, and many of the materials in products today come from increasingly finite sources.
+Manufacturing office furniture requires substantial amounts of materials and energy, and many of the materials in products today come from increasingly finite sources.
 Typically, between 80 and 90% of these resources are lost after a short use period.

 Like most industrial sectors, the manufacture of office furniture typically adheres to the linear model of production, but not with Ahrend.
 Ahrend manufactures office furniture with modularity, disassembly, and life extension as core design principles.
 This gives every product multiple lives thanks to easy repair, upgrades, and modifications.